-This afternoon we take a scenic drive to the Mackenzie Region, which is situated in the heart of the South Island.
+This morning we take a scenic drive to the Mackenzie Region, which is situated in the heart of the South Island.
 Sparsely populated, with amazing wide-open spaces, the region is ringed by snow-capped mountains and features turquoise-blue lakes, fed by meltwater from the surrounding Hooker and Tasman Glaciers.
 Our journey takes us past Lake Aviemore and Lake Benmore to Lake Pukaki, Mackenzie's largest lake.
 From the Lake Pukaki Lookout we may view this vast jewel of surreal colour with New Zealand's tallest peak, Aoraki Mount Cook in the background.
 We also visit the iconic Church of the Good Shepherd on Lake Tekapo, built in 1935 as a memorial to the pioneers of the Mackenzie Country.

 The Mackenzie Region has been recognised as an International Dark Sky Reserve, the largest in the world and the only one in the Southern Hemisphere.
 The region has one of the most pristine night skies in the world.
 After checking in to our resort hotel we will discover the magic of the night sky at the world-renowned astronomical centre: University of Canterbury Mt John Observatory.
 Here, talented astrophotographers will share the science and stories of our Southern skies.
 The Mackenzie region is an alpine environment meaning it is cool at night; please remember to bring a jacket suitable for cold weather!
-(Overnight Lake Tekapo) BLD
+(Overnight Lake Tekapo) BL

-Day 16: Saturday 19 November, The Mackenzie Region
+Day 16: Saturday 29 November, The Mackenzie Region

-- Aoraki/Mount Cook National Park Visitor Centre

-- Nature walk with local park ranger

-- Farewell Dinner
+- Aoraki/Mount Cook National Park Visitor Centre - Nature walks: The Kea Point walk & The Tasman Glacier Track - Farewell Dinner

 We spend the day exploring the Aoraki/Mount Cook National Park, an expanse of untouched, breathtaking, alpine landscape extending over more than 700km in the Mackenzie region.
 A rugged land of ice and rock, the park includes 19 peaks over 3000 metres including New Zealand's highest mountain, Aoraki/Mount Cook.
 We begin by visiting the spectacular Visitor Centre where a local ranger will introduce us to the park's natural and human history.
 There will also be time to view the various interpretation exhibits and artwork collection.

-After lunch a local ranger will guide us on one of the walking tracks that leads to alpine tarns with spectacular views, perfect for avid photographers.
-Tonight we celebrate the end of our tour with a final farewell meal at the hotel.
+After lunch we'll explore some of the walking tracks that lead to alpine tarns with spectacular views, perfect for avid photographers.
+Tonight we celebrate the end of our tour with a final farewell meal.
 (Overnight Lake Tekapo) BLD